 Twelve credits are required to complete the major: two introductory level courses; six intermediate- and advanced-level courses, two of which must be 400-level seminars; one methods seminar; two electives; and the senior essay.

 100-level courses in the Introduction to History of Art series offer broad coverage of basic art history.
 Majors are required to take two of these core courses from a menu of up to four offerings depending on the curriculum plan for the academic year.
-Examples of 100-level courses include HSAR 110 Global Decorative Arts, 112 Prehistory to Renaissance, 143 Buddhist Art and Architecture.
+Examples of 100-level courses include HSAR 110 Global Decorative Arts, 143 Buddhist Art and Architecture, 150 Art and Architecture of the Sacred.

 Intermediate- and advanced-level courses offer more specialized surveys and themes in art history.
 These courses fall into one or more categories on the departmental distributional grid, which consists of intersecting geographical and chronological coordinates.
 Majors must take courses in a minimum of four distinct geographical categories and four distinct chronological categories.
 Each individual course may be counted in one geographical and one chronological category.